 |The Interlopers||The Children's Column||23 January 1904||12 October 1905||Gray’s Hollow (1914)|

-Note: we have shown here only “substantial” serials, meaning they run over at least three issues or were far longer than Mary’s other, shorter, stories.
-Quite a few of the works listed in our Short Stories section actually run over two issues in their periodical of publication.
+Please Note: We have only shown here “substantial” serials, meaning they ran over at least three issues.
+Or they were far longer than Mary’s other, shorter, stories.
+Several works listed in our Short Stories section actually ran over two issues in their periodical of publication.